All fees referenced below are subject to change. Please call 909-884-4056 for the most current fees.

 6. Will the County do my abatement work for me?

-Yes, there is a $92.00 administrative fee plus the cost of the work.
-The work is approximately $150.00 per hour per 2 person crew.
+Yes.
+There is a $123.00 administrative fee plus the cost of the work.
+It is a maximum of $350.00 per hour.
+We cannot provide estimates.
 We do not provide estimates; however, the property owner should be able to calculate how big their property is and how long it would take 2 people with weed eaters to perform the work.

 7. I need a letter stating that my property is in compliance.